theshieldslab/theshieldslab.github.io/_pages/people.md

 ## Graduate Students
 ---
+### Indumini Balasuriya - PhD Biomedical Sciences
+I completed my B.S. in Microbiology and Biotechnology from Edinburgh Napier University, UK, studying at its affiliated institute in Sri Lanka, the Spectrum Institute of Science and Technology.
+I conducted a research project exploring the immunomodulatory properties of Cucumis melo fruit extract, more of a biotechnological research topic and later gained hands-on experience in a CAP-accredited clinical laboratory, Lanka Hospital Diagnostics, working in the microbiology department.
+Currently, I’m pursuing my PhD in Immunology and Microbiology in Dr. Shields’ lab at the Department of Oral Biology, UF.
+My research focuses on understanding the regulatory mechanisms that control the excision and transfer of TnSmu1, an integrative and conjugative element (ICE) found in *Streptococcus mutans*.

 ### Bikash Kumar Dwivedi - PhD Biomedical Sciences
 I have completed my undergraduate in Microbiology from St. Xavier's College, Kathmandu, Nepal.
 I developed this particular interest and passion to work on bacteria during my undergraduate studies.
 I worked on a project related to antibiotic resistance.
 Currently, I am pursuing my PhD in Biomedical Sciences in Dr. Shields laboratory.
 I will be working on TnSmu1, an ICE that has been discovered in *Streptococcus mutans*.
 I like watching sports, mainly cricket in my free time and newly released movies/series.